 – Keep in touch

 Once that customer has purchased and used it for a while, they can be eager for becoming smarter about their product.
-You can really deepen your relationship because the customer who is most likely to look for low price is the one most interested in information.
+You can really deepen your relationship because the customer who is most likely to look for the low price is the one most interested in information.
 Find ways to connect to them, offer by email, text or old school phone call offering a tip for getting more out of their purchase.

 – Get the best stuff from manufacturers/vendors